[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Figure 3 In 1967, Don Rutledge went inside the Artic Circle and captured this Eskimo child playing.

 Don studied to be a psychologist and worked on his doctorate in the field.
 He also studied for the ministry and was a pastor for a short period.
-He still uses his psychology in photographing people, and his pictures continually reach audiences of over 1.5 million people weekly.
+He still uses his psychology in photographing people, and his pictures reach more than 1.5 million weekly.

-Don’s work has helped people see the work of missionaries around the world.
+Don’s work has helped people see the result of missionaries’ work worldwide.
 In addition, he has helped the mission board reach the world for Christ.

 After talking with Don, this writer felt redirected in his call to be a minister who used the camera as a central part of his ministry.
 Many who are Christian photojournalists have struggled with the call.
 In many ways, the Christian photojournalist is a preacher.
 The photojournalist’s illustrations are not done with words in the pulpit but with photographs on the printed page.